hydroxion/document/README.md

 - Mongo driver

 The Mongo CXX its the Mongo driver for C++.
 The Mongo CXX driver builds on top of the Mongo C driver.
+See all [drivers](https://docs.mongodb.com/ecosystem/drivers/).

 > If incompatible versions of Mongo C (and its dependencies) and Mongo CXX are installed, it can cause conflicts on the compilation of Mongo CXX.
 Find the compatible versions [here](http://mongocxx.org/mongocxx-v3/installation/)